-They’re one of the most revered and influential bands in punk, their logo is one of the most recognisable in all of music, the classic line-up imploded and they said you would never see them onstage together ever again… But, against all the odds, Misfits are back!
-You might have guessed that we’re a little excited.
+They’re one of the most revered and influential bands in punk, their logo is one of the most recognisable in all of music, the classic line-up imploded and they said you would never see them onstage together ever again… But, against all the odds, the classic Misfits line-up – singer Glenn Danzig, bassist Jerry Only and guitarist Doyle Von Frankenstein – have sporadically reunited over the last few years.
 If you aren’t, and don’t know why you should be, here are 26 reasons why you should be!

 A is for… American Psycho